18F/hub/_pages/qa/trello.md

 [Trello](https://trello.com/18f3/) is a collaborative task and project management tool.

-* You should be able to sign in with Google account.
+* You should be able to sign in with your Google account.
 If not, ask for an invite in the #admins-trello channel.

 * Trello accounts support multiple email addresses, so you can use an existing account if you have one by adding your GSA email address.